If your Volvo driver's window is not working, the problem could be a defective window switch.

 - Install the ignition coils.
-Use dielectric grease on the inside of boot before seating them back onto the spark plugs.
+Use dielectric grease on the inside of the boot before seating them back onto the spark plugs.
 Make sure that the ignition coil connectors are not switched around.
 For example, your connector going to cylinder 2 is now moved to cylinder 3.
-You will end up with multiple cylinder misfire P0300 P0302 and P0303 even if the ignition coils are not switched but the connectors are.
+You will end up with multiple cylinder misfire P0300 P0302 and P0303 even if the ignition coils are not switched, but the connectors are.
 The key is not to switch around the ignition coil connectors.

-If your Volvo check engine light is on clear it with an OBD2 scanner.
+If your Volvo check engine light is on, clear it with an OBD2 scanner.

 Spark Plug Replacement Interval